Child development at 5-6 years: what’s happening

 Helping child development at 5-6 years

-Here are some simple things you can do to help your child’s development at this age:
+Here are simple things you can do to help your child’s development at this age:

-- Encourage moving: play different sports and do recreational activities together or with others.
+- Encourage physical activity: play different sports and do recreational activities together or with others.
 These teach social skills like taking turns, cooperating, negotiating, playing fairly and being a good sport.

 - Include your child in simple household chores: setting the table or helping you to put clean clothes away develops moving and thinking skills, while also teaching cooperation and responsibility.
 These skills are important for school.

 - Play with your child each day, even if it’s just for 10 minutes.
 Playing together gives you the chance to enter your child’s world and find out about their thoughts and feelings.
 It also shows your child that you care about them and want to spend time together.

-- Practise classroom behaviour: for example, you could give your child small tasks that need attention or involve following simple rules or instructions.
+- Practise classroom behaviour: for example, you could give your child small tasks that need attention or involve following rules or instructions.
 Have conversations about your child’s favourite animal or sport and encourage your child to listen, respond and question.
 This all helps your child get ready for school.

 - Arrange playdates: spending time with other children, especially if they go to the same school, helps with social skills and gets your child used to being apart from you.

 - Talk about feelings: you can help your child work out why they’re feeling something and help them put words to these feelings.
 This will help your child form friendships and show empathy.

 Parenting a school-age child